greglyon/CCES-Data/ccesdata_environment.md

 ## Import

-In this analysis, we will use the CCES [2014](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910/DVN/XFXJVY), [2016](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910/DVN/GDF6Z0), and [2018](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910/DVN/ZSBZ7K) data (click the years to go to the download pages).
+In this analysis, we will use the CCES <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910/DVN/XFXJVY" target="_blank">2014</a>, <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910/DVN/GDF6Z0" target="_blank">2016</a>, and <a href="https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi%3A10.7910/DVN/ZSBZ7K" target="_blank">2018</a> data (click the years to go to the download pages).
 Each of these datasets contains the same four questions about environmental policy that we will use in this analysis.
 Save the data in your working directory.

 First, we are going to load three packages.
 Second, we will use the `read_dta` function from the haven package to import the three waves of CCES data.